-As the Internet of Things (IoT) continues to grow, more devices are being connected to the internet than ever before.
-One of the key technologies that has made this possible is cellular IoT, a group of protocols that allow physical devices to connect to the cloud via cellular networks.
+As the Internet of Things (IoT) continues to grow, more devices are being connected to the Internet than ever before.
+One of the key technologies that have made this possible is cellular IoT, a group of protocols that allow physical devices to connect to the cloud via cellular networks.

 So what exactly is cellular IoT?

 Put simply, it's a way of connecting IoT devices to the internet using the same mobile networks as our smartphones.
 This means that devices using cellular IoT protocols come equipped with a SIM card that has a unique identifier.
 The network carrier uses this identifier to manage the devices in the network.

 How SIM cards became the enabler of IoT